PicThrive/PicThriveApi/photos.rst

     * **Deleted**: Optional.
 True if this photo has been deleted.
     * **SortOrder**: The Sorting order of this photo.
 Tends to be the Filename of the photo.
     * **Ratio**: The size ratio of this photo (Width / Height).
+    * **Region**: The region this photo is stored in.
+Useful to tell you how to display it.
+See Making Requests to find how to map regions.
+    * **Hue**: The overal 'color' code of the photo.

 Example Returns (200 OK)::